truar/gcp-learning/gcp-cloud-architect-coursera/4-Elastic Cloud - scaling and automating/README.md

 * the producer network admin needs to peer with the consumer network
 * The consumer network admin needs to peer with the producer network
 * When both are created, the session becomes active, routes are exchanged.
-    * VMs can communicate privatly using their internal IP addresses
+    * VMs can communicate privately using their internal IP addresses
 * decentralized / distributed approach.
 * No latency (as internal use)
 * No cost drawbacks

 Shared VPC:
-* Not accross organizations
+* Not across organizations
 * Not within project
-* centralized network admin
+* Centralized network admin

 VPC Network Peering:
 * Across organizations